-I1-3: Additional Functionality

-Additional functionality, for example prepayment or interval metering, should not influence the legally relevant measurement functions as specified by MID Annex III Water meters (MI-001).

-Additional functionality is allowed provided it does not influence the legally relevant measurement functions as specified by MID, Annex III Water meters (MI-001).

-I1-4: Back-up Facilities

-There may be a facility that provides for periodic back-up of measurement data, such as measurement values and the current status of the process.
-This data shall be stored in a non-volatile storage.

-If the back-up facility is used for fault recovery, the minimum interval for the back-up shall be calculated to ensure the critical change value is not exceeded.

-- A brief description of which data is backed up and when this occurs. - Calculation of the minimum interval for the back-up to ensure that the critical change value is not exceeded.

-• Check whether measurement data is saved to non-volatile storage and can be recovered.

-Confirm correct functioning in the presence of defined influencing quantities and provoked errors.
+Risk Class B Risk Class C Risk Class D ple prepayment or interval metering 4 , shou as specified by MID Annex III Water meters Specifying Notes: Additional functionality is allowed functions as specified by MID, An d provided it does not influence the legal nex III Water meters (MI-001). lly relevant measurement Required Documentation: See S1 to S3.
+Validation Guidance: See S1 to S3.
+Example of an Acceptable Solut See S1 to S3. ion: Risk Class B Risk Class C Risk Class D values and the current status of th Specifying Notes: des for periodic back-up of measurement of process.
+This data shall be stored in a no on-volatile storage.
+If the back-up facility is used for fa to ensure the critical change value ult recovery, the minimum interval for the b e is not exceeded. ack-up shall be calculated Required Documentation: ata is backed up and when this occurs. nterval for the back-up to ensure that the critical change value is not Validation Guidance: Checks based on documentation: • Check whether measurement Functional checks: data is saved to non-volatile storage and c an be recovered.
+Confirm correct functioning in the presence of defined influencing quantit ties and provoked errors.
+Example of an Acceptable Solut Measurement data is backed up a

-&lt;sup>3 The manufacturer should always take into account the national requirements concerning additional functionality.

-&lt;sup>4 With respect to interval metering additional guidance is given in WELMEC guide 13.3.
+3 The manufacturer should always take into account the national requirements concerning additional functionality.
+4 With respect to interval metering additional guidance is given in WELMEC guide 13.3.